 The vertical axis indicates the RMS of the vibration quantity and the horizontal axis indicates time.
+The K(t) values are represented by the vertical axis K(t).
 Both are scaled to their respective maximum value.
 The time axis shows the interval between the first and last saved measurement.
 Below the diagram there is a red marker.
-This can be moved horizontally to read the magnitude, using the keys.
+This can be moved horizontally to read the magnitude, using the \P keys.
 The marker only skips forward to time points which already have a measurand.
-At each data point the date and time of the measurement as well as the measured RMS are displayed.
+At each data point the date and time of the measurement as well as the measured RMS or K(t) value are displayed.
 Above the diagram the text assigned to the measurement point is displayed.
 In order to be able to display trends, the points are joined together by a line.